 In 2010 I was a awarded a VIDI grant by the Netherlands Organization for Scientific Research -NWO), for a a 5 years-research project, Bodily Integrity in Blemished Bodies.
 This project ran from 2011 until 2016.
 For more information, visit this project’s website: Mind the Body

 In September 2017 I have started a new project, Mind the Body: Rethinking embodiment in healthcare.
 This 5 year project is funded by a NWO-VICI grant.
-News about this new project will be posted shortly on the website, Mind the Body, as well.
+News about this project will be posted on the website, Mind the Body, as well.

 VICI Project description (2017-2022)